sigkygame/sigkygame.github.io/index.md

 - as required by law, such as to comply with a subpoena, or similar legal process;
 -	when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;
 -	with our trusted services providers who work on our behalf, do not have an independent use of the information we disclose to them, and have agreed to adhere to the rules set forth in this privacy statement.
--	if SIGKY GAME is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified on our website of any change in ownership or uses of this information, as well as any choices you may have regarding this information.
+-	if Sigky Game is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified on our website of any change in ownership or uses of this information, as well as any choices you may have regarding this information.
 -	to advertisers and third-party advertising networks and analytics companies as described in the section below.

 #### Advertising